- Tablet mode is automatically activated when the keyboard is disconnected on 2-in-1 devices.

 Configurations for businesses and manufacturers

-In enterprise environments or custom devices, there are more advanced ways to manage tablet mode..
-For example, manufacturers may use configurations of hardware o BIOS to enable or disable automatic tablet mode behavior.
+In enterprise environments or on custom devices, there are more advanced ways to manage tablet mode .
+For example, manufacturers can use hardware or BIOS settings to enable or disable automatic tablet mode behavior.

-On the other hand, companies that want to control whether a warning is displayed to the user when changing modes can use the parameter ConvertibleSlateModePromptPreference to force the system to prompt, not prompt, or apply a default value.
+On the other hand, companies that want to control whether a prompt is displayed to the user when changing modes can use the ConvertibleSlateModePromptPreference parameter to force the system to ask, not ask, or apply a default value.

 Frequently asked questions about tablet mode